mlavi/hugo/content/post/git-for-operators.md

   9. https://github.com/MichaelHaigh/
   1. mlavi@{github, gitlab, bitbucket}

+and this tutorial started soon thereafter.

 # Glossary of Contextual Terms

-It is easiest to think of revision control as managing the changes to a project folder of text files, so I'll define terms in that context, however there are more formal and abstract answers for many terms.
+It is easiest to think of revision control as managing the changes to a project folder of text files, so I'll define terms in that context, however there are more formal and abstract answers for many of the following terms.

 ## Generic: